BTekV4/bazzite-gnome-rocm/README.md

 # bazzite-gnome-rocm

 This repository contains a custom Fedora-based image built for supporting ROCm (Radeon Open Compute) stack on AMD GPUs.
-This version is tailored for users needing specific kernel modifications and dependencies for GPU compute workloads.
-The image is based on the Bazzite GNOME distribution, with an upgraded kernel and other necessary configurations for ROCm compatibility.
+This version is tailored for users needing specific kernel version and dependencies for GPU compute workloads.
+The image is based on the Bazzite GNOME distribution, with an downgraded kernel and other necessary configurations for ROCm compatibility.

 ## Installation